 Body awareness: Body awareness affects the ability to have consistent ball striking capabilities, which ultimately affects accuracy and your scorecard.

-Knowing these limitations allows Dr. Spangler to produce the most beneficial treatment plan with corrective exercises to restore biomechanically sound movement patterns.
+Knowing these limitations allows Dr. Logan to produce the most beneficial treatment plan with corrective exercises to restore biomechanically sound movement patterns.
 The benefit of this goes beyond just golfers but athletes of all sports.

 Relief care is the first stage of care for most patients.
 The primary goal during this initial stage is to provide the individual with symptomatic relief.
 Treatments focus on specific techniques and soft tissue therapies that quickly and effectively reduce pain, inflammation and stiffness.
 This will allow the majority of individuals to continue their daily activities with little to no interruption.
 Patients are encouraged to stay mobile and functional so long as there is not a risk of further injury or tissue damage.
 At the end of this care we slowly start to add stability exercises and activities that will boost our patients into the next phase of care.